The second most popular question I get asked is, ‘Why didn’t my resin cure? You just mix the stuff together, and it gets hard, right?’

 ⭐️ BONUS: Here’s how to clean resin tools for another use.

-Resin cures best in a room temperature of low 70’s F. Make sure to mix your resin at the right temperature.
+Resin cures best at a room temperature of low 70’s F. Make sure to mix your resin at the right temperature.

-8. Did you mix it in the proper ratios?
+Reason 8.
+You didn’t mix it in the proper ratios.